Saturday, May 7, 2011

 After the show, Tamasi said something interesting that made me realize there will probably never be an "end" as far as pushing the graphics boundary or pumping out the next level of hardware: you can't develop the next generation of gaming content on a 1-watt phone.
 As long as gamers demand more, software and hardware will supply the goods.

-Source URL: http://sonic-generations.blogspot.com/2011/05/nvidia-future-of-graphics-processing.html
+Source URL: https://sonic-generations.blogspot.com/2011/05/nvidia-future-of-graphics-processing.html

 Visit sonic wallpaper for daily updated Sonic Wallpaper